-Yes, require credentials
+Yes, require credentials for Basic authentication

-Select this option if you want to attempt authentication as a part of the health monitor.
+Select this option if you want to attempt Basic authentication as a part of the health monitor.
 To require credentials, you should have a user account specifically for this health monitor which has no other privileges, and has a password set to never expire.

-i).
+- i).
 What user name should the monitor use?